 Acid secretion is present at birth and reaches adult levels (on a weight basis) by age 2.
-There is a decline in acid output in elderly patients who develop chronic gastritis, but acid output is otherwise maintained throughout life.
+There is a decline in acid output in older patients who develop chronic gastritis Overview of Gastritis Gastritis is inflammation of the gastric mucosa caused by any of several conditions, including infection (Helicobacter pylori), drugs (nonsteroidal anti-inflammatory drugs, alcohol),... read more , but acid output is otherwise maintained throughout life.

-NSAIDs promote mucosal inflammation and ulcer formation (sometimes with GI bleeding) both topically and systemically.
-By inhibiting prostaglandin production via blockage of the enzyme cyclooxygenase (COX), NSAIDs reduce gastric blood flow, reduce mucus and HCO 3 secretion, and decrease cell repair and replication.
+NSAIDs promote mucosal inflammation and ulcer formation (sometimes with gastrointestinal bleeding) both topically and systemically.
+By inhibiting prostaglandin production via blockage of the enzyme cyclooxygenase (COX), NSAIDs reduce gastric blood flow, reduce mucus and HCO3 secretion, and decrease cell repair and replication.
 Also, because NSAIDs are weak acids and are nonionized at gastric pH, they diffuse freely across the mucus barrier into gastric epithelial cells, where H+ ions are liberated, leading to cellular damage.
 Because gastric prostaglandin production involves the COX-1 isoform, NSAIDs that are selective COX-2 inhibitors have fewer adverse gastric effects than other NSAIDs.